 - I want to be retired from teaching in ten years

 - I want to be running my own successful and meaningful company

 - I want to be satisfied and happy

-- We want two children
+- We want at least two happy children

 - We want to be able to fly back and forth wherever we want … and so on.

 For the next few weeks I chanted these things.
 I woke up with them, I went to bed with them.
 I ran on the treadmill to the beat of a million dollars, a million dollars, a million dollars.
 I was glued to the computer and the phone searching for the big idea that would free me.
 I researched how to save and how to invest.
 And my wonderful fiancée put on her money magician hat and started investing our savings in the stock market.